 He pulled something from his pocket, took my hand and pulled it forward from my side.

-He said, “I want you to have this David Harkins,” and with respect he placed an object in my palm.
+He said, “I want you to have this David Harkins,” and with respect, he placed an object in my palm.
 When he took away his hand, I saw his challenge coin.

 The front read, “The Green Berets – To Fight So Others May Remain Free” and the back carried the Special Forces Airborne logo and 2b Bn 19th SFG (A).

 It’s said that challenge coins were originated by the Army Air Corp and were used as a means of identification and allegiance when Airmen were caught behind enemy lines without identification.
-I understand these coins are largely ceremonial now, used to recognize achievement and support, or to enhance morale.
+I understand these coins are mostly ceremonial now, used to recognize achievement and support or to enhance morale.
 Still, it’s considered an honor by those in the military to receive one, especially when presented by a high-ranking officer.

 I never asked his rank or where he served.
 It didn’t matter.
-In that moment, a military veteran—a Green Beret—with over 200 jumps to his credit and one who had likely faced things in his life I will never dream about, thought enough of me and my service to America’s youth that he wanted to thank me using a tradition that held great meaning to him.
+In that moment, a military veteran—a Green Beret—with over 200 jumps to his credit and one who had likely faced things in his life I will never dream about, thought enough of me and my service to America’s youth that he wanted to thank me using a tradition that held significant meaning to him.

 I was so moved I could barely thank him.
 I’ve never received a greater honor from anyone.